-- 6. Inspection of Land Where evaluation of all available data suggests a significant pollutant linkage may exist, it may be necessary to visit the site and carry out some form of on site testing, or take away samples for analysis.
-In every case this will be carried out by a, "suitable person", adequately qualified to undertake the work (see Appendix 5, Powers of Entry and the Appointment of "Suitable Persons").
-The utmost discretion will be used at all times to minimise the effect on occupiers of the land. - 7.
-Intrusive investigations will be carried out in accordance with appropriate technical procedures to ensure: - They are effective; - do not cause any unnecessary damage or harm; and - do not cause pollution of controlled waters. - 8.
-To ensure the most appropriate technical procedures are employed the Council will have regard to the most up to date Government guidance available. - 9.
-Powers of Entry Statutory powers of entry are conferred on the Council to enable it to carry out its functions under Part IIA.
-These are also considered in Appendix 5.
-There are no circumstances in which the Council will use these powers to obtain information about the condition of land, where: - It has already been provided with detailed information on the condition of the land from third parties without the need for entering the site; or - A person offers to provide such information within a reasonable and specified time, and does so. - 10.
-Land which may be a Special Site (See Appendix 1, Special Sites) Where the Council are aware that land it intends to investigate would, if declared contaminated land, be a special site, it will notify the Environment Agency in writing requesting any information it may have on the land and the likelihood of pollutant linkages.
-According to the wishes of the Environment Agency, it may be that a joint investigation will be undertaken. - 11.
-Where the Environment Agency (or their agents) wish to carry out formal investigation on behalf of the Council their officers will need to be appointed as, "suitable persons", in accordance with Appendix 5.
-The Environment Agency do not have the power under Part IIA to investigate land which may be contaminated land without the authorisation of the Council unless it is a special site. - 12.
-Determining Land is Contaminated There are four possible grounds for determining land contaminated: - Significant harm is being caused. - There is a significant possibility of significant harm being caused. - Pollution of controlled waters is being caused. - Pollution of controlled waters is likely to be caused
+3.9 INSPECTION OF LAND - Where evaluation of all available data suggests a significant pollutant linkage may exist, it may be necessary to visit the site and carry out some form of on site testing, or take away samples for analysis.
+In every case this will be carried out by a, "suitable person", adequately qualified to undertake the work (see appendix 5).
+The utmost discretion will be used at all times to minimise the effect on occupiers of the land.

+Intrusive investigations will be carried out in accordance with appropriate technical procedures to ensure:

+- a) They are effective; - b) do not cause any unnecessary damage or harm; and - c) do not cause pollution of controlled waters.

+To ensure the most appropriate technical procedures are employed the Council will have regard to the most up to date Government guidance available.

+- 3.10 POWERS OF ENTRY Statutory powers of entry are conferred on the Council to enable it to carry out its functions under Part IIA.
+These are also considered in appendix 5.
+There are no circumstances in which the Council will use these powers to obtain information about the condition of land, where: - ➤ It has already been provided with detailed information on the condition of the land from third parties without the need for entering the site; or - > A person offers to provide such information within a reasonable and specified time, and does so. - 3.11 LAND WHICH MAY BE A SPECIAL SITE (see appendix 1) Where the Council are aware that land it intends to investigate would, if declared contaminated land, be a special site, it will notify the Environment Agency in writing requesting any information it may have on the land and the likelihood of pollutant linkages.
+According to the wishes of the Environment Agency, it may be that a joint investigation will be undertaken.

+Where the Environment Agency (or their agents) wish to carry out formal investigation on behalf of the Council their officers will need to be appointed as, "suitable persons", in accordance with appendix 5.
+The Environment Agency do not have the power under Part IIA to investigate land which may be contaminated land without the authorisation of the Council unless it is a special site.

+- 3.12 DETERMINING LAND IS CONTAMINATED There are four possible grounds for determining land contaminated: - a) Significant harm is being caused - b) There is a significant possibility of significant harm being caused - c) Pollution of controlled waters is being caused - d) Pollution of controlled waters is likely to be caused